scottythered/gratefuldata/README.md

 Because of this, I will provide instructions on how to acquire ASCAP's data, but will not make the data available on this Git.

 ## Info, Questions and Comments
-I am Scott Carlson, the Metadata Coordinator of Fondren Library at Rice University.
+I am Scott Carlson, formerly the Metadata Coordinator of Rice University's Fondren Library.
 I received my MLIS from Dominican University (River Forest, IL) and an Archives Certificate in Digital Stewardship from Simmons College (Boston, MA).
 I am also the co-founder of [Indie Preserves](http://www.indiepreserves.info/), a website that provides practical preservation advice to independent music labels and bands.
 My favorite show is [1977-05-22, The Sportatorium, Pembroke Pines, Florida](https://archive.org/details/gd1977-05-22.sbd.terrapin.dp3-rip.31789.sbeok.shnf).

-Email me at: sjc5@rice.edu